 Bulgarian (mother tongue), English (fluent), Italian (intermediate reading, basic speaking and writing), Russian (advanced reading, basic speaking and writing)

 Currently, Lyubomira teaches Law of Contract and Business Law.
 Previously she has also taught Child and Family Law and Modern Issues in Legal Theory (PGR).

 Lyubomira is interested in teaching and learning research.
 She has published on effective feedback and developing self-regulated learners.
-Currently, she is developing a research project exploring and collecting first-year students’ experiences at the MDX School of Law to strengthen students’ induction at the school.
+Currently, she is developing an empirical research project on students' use of Generative Artificial Intelligence tools in assessments.
 She is particularly interested in students’ engagement strategies and the development of students’ resilience.

 Lyubomira’s area of research lies at the intersection of law of contract, comparative law and law and economics.
 She is particularly interested in contractual remedies which was the subject of her doctoral thesis.
 She eschews, however, the one-size-fits-all approach of mainstream law and economics and works on developing an innovative interdisciplinary methodology joining New Institutional Economics and comparative law.

 Lyubomira’s research has always been driven by her special interest in comparative law.
 She was involved in the Common Core of European Private Law Project (http://www.common-core.org/) and contributed to the sub-project "Contractual Remedies in Europe".
 She has also contributed to several comparative legal guides to real estate and anti-piracy as well as participated in several comparative collaborative projects of INTA Non-Traditional Marks Committee.